-I still remember the exact moment I realized that working from home online was no longer just a trend—it was becoming a lifestyle shift for millions of people, including myself.
+Working from home online was no longer just a trend it was becoming a lifestyle shift for millions of people, including myself.

 It was a quiet morning.